andersonscreekps/andersonscreekps-website/content/news/2022/02/tasty-treats-sale.md

 +++
 date = "2022-02-25T00:00:00+11:00"
-description = "Thank you to all the families who donated tasty treats and helped us raise nearly $500 for the school today." title = "Tasty Treats sale"
+summary = "Thank you to all the families who donated tasty treats and helped us raise nearly $500 for the school today." title = "Tasty Treats sale"
 +++